tarithj/tarithj/README.md

 ### <div align="center">I'm Tarith, I'm working on **backend development** and **system development**</div>

-- 🌱 I’m currently learning Rust, Python and Flutter
+- 🌱 I’m currently learning Rust and Flutter

 - ❓ Ask me about anything related to programming or computers in general